 - Dr. David Hill of the American Academy of Pediatrics (AAP), as described in an article in People magazine: Viewing anything with a screen outside of video chatting

-- State of Washington’s Department of Health: The time spent using electronic media like watching TV or movies, playing on computers, laptops, smart phones or other handheld electronic devices, and video game consoles.These devices are often used while sitting or lying down and contribute heavily to the amount of time people of all ages spend being sedentary.
+- Western Australia Department of Health: The time spent using electronic media like watching TV or movies, playing on computers, laptops, smart phones or other handheld electronic devices, and video game consoles.These devices are often used while sitting or lying down and contribute heavily to the amount of time people of all ages spend being sedentary.

 - World Health Organization (WHO): No actual definition, but the guidelines focus on the consequences of “prolonged restrained or sedentary screen time” without explicitly defining what is meant.